jbrisbin/riak-exchange/README.md

 Starting with RabbitMQ version 2.7.0, you must also enable the plugin using the new `rabbitmq-plugins` script.

+Issuing...

     rabbitmq-plugins list

-Should give you a list of the plugins available to enable:
+...should give you a list of the plugins available to enable:

     [ ] protobuffs                0.6.0
     [ ] rabbit_exchange_type_riak 0.1.7
     [ ] riakc                     1.2.0

-Enable the plugins by executing:
+Enable the plugin (including dependencies) by executing:

-    rabbitmq-plugins enable protobuffs
-    rabbitmq-plugins enable riakc
     rabbitmq-plugins enable rabbit_exchange_type_riak

 If you run `list` again, you should see them enabled: